 - Most Active Directory designs currently in production are more than a decade old, and regular update of domain controllers does not correct initial design.

-- Since2015, the explosion of malware specific to Active Directory during targeted attacks is combined with the increasing efficiency of hacking groups.
+- Since 2015, the explosion of malware specific to Active Directory during targeted attacks has coupled with the increasing efficiency of hacking groups.

 - Active Directory coverage is exceptional for an attacker because this directory is used in more than 95% of organizations with more than 50 PCs.

-To complement your IS evaluation, we recommend you read the compelling article, ‘‘Why Hackers Abuse Active Directory,’’ on the BankInfoSecurity.com website.
-This article explains in detail why attackers target Active Directory to achieve their goals, especially against financial institutions.
-You can find this article here:
+To complement your IS evaluation, we recommend you read the compelling article, “Why Hackers Abuse Active Directory“, on the BankInfoSecurity.com.
+This piece explains in detail why attackers target Active Directory to achieve their goals, especially against financial institutions.

 A favorite target in the banking world

-There are therefore usually many Active Directory forests in differentsub-IS,andinmostcasesthesehavetrustrelationships which provide the SSO mechanism to certain users.
+There are usually many Active Directory forests in different sub-IS, and in most cases these have trust relationships which provide the SSO mechanism to certain users.

-Often, the distribution network has many forests, historically inherited from old regional organizations.
-These Active Directory forests sometimes have extremely heterogeneous levels of maturity and security.
+Often, the distribution network has many forests inherited from old regional organizations.
+These AD forests sometimes have extremely heterogeneous levels of maturity and security.
 These are usually the largest and most complex Active Directory databases because many people work on these distributed entities.

-Generally, the Investment IS encompasses one or more forests, usually on a global scale, to manage, in particular, different marketplaces or investment locations.
+Generally, the investment IS encompasses one or more forests, usually on a global scale, to manage different marketplaces or investment locations.
 It is not uncommon to find one forest per continent: America, Europe, and Asia, with inbound and outbound approvals for each forest.

-Finally, the Electronic Banking IS usually has its own forest, to be able to specifically manage the mandatory features of the PCI-DSS compliance rules, a highly structured axis in payment systems.
+Finally, the electronic banking IS usually has its own forest to specifically manage the mandatory features of the PCI-DSS compliance rules, a highly structured axis in payment systems.
 The electronic banking forest is very often cut off from the rest of the IS, avoiding approval relationships with other Active Directory environments in the organization.

 Securing Active Directory is of the utmost urgency for

-The diversity of activities and the distributed model of financial institutions make them extremely appealing to attackers; adequate countermeasures should therefore be put in place so that they are properly protected.
+The diversity of activities and the distributed model of financial institutions make them extremely appealing to attackers.
+Effective countermeasures should therefore be put in place to protect them.

 Financial institutions must consider three dimensions in their Active Directory protection:

 - Implement an attack detection plan.
-The Active Directory is susceptible to specific and sophisticated attacks; it should be able to detect these targeted attacks using solutions dedicated to the Active Directory environment.
+Active Directory is susceptible to specific and sophisticated attacks; it should be able to detect these targeted attacks using solutions dedicated to the AD environment.

-- Have knowledge of all the changes made in the directory in case a remediation plan needs to be executed.
-In case of proven attack, the institution must be able to ascertain all the changes made during the attack period in order to execute a remediation plan and trace the attack back to the source (patient zero).
+- Have knowledge of all changes made in the directory in case a remediation plan needs to be executed.
+In case of attack, the institution must be able to ascertain every change made during the attack period in order to execute a remediation plan and trace the attack back to the source (patient zero).

-As we have mentioned throughout this document, the specificities of financial institutions’ information systems make them particularly sensitive to attacks using Active Directory.
+The unique characteristics of financial institutions’ IS make them sensitive to attacks using Active Directory.
 Protection against these attacks will be a major pillar of bank and insurance security in the coming months.
-This paradigm should be considered and an action plan should be implemented to avoid data leakage or, worse, a loss of confidence in the institution itself.
-To take your research a step further and improve your ongoing security plan, the Alsid website provides many insights and guides for additional inspiration.Contact us
+This paradigm should be considered, and an action plan should be implemented to avoid data leakage or, worse, a loss of confidence in the institution itself.
+To take your research a step further and improve your ongoing security plan, Alsid.com provides many more analyses and guides.